lougheedlab/eDNA_Manual/src/sections/Section 3.rst

-resulting barcode sequences are compared to a reference database which contains information on many species linked to their barcodes (e.g. Barcode Of Life Database – BOLD or the US National Institute of Health’s Genbank; Ratnasingham and Hebert 2007; Benson et al. 2008) (:numref:`workflow`).
-Different genes can be targeted depending on the organism; for example, the mitochondrial cytochrome c oxidase subunit I (COI) gene is preferred for most animal groups and the chloroplast ribulose-bisphosphate carboxylase (rbcL) and maturase K (matK) regions are preferred for plants (Porter and Hajibabaei 2018).
+resulting barcode sequences are compared to a reference database which contains information on many species linked to their barcodes (e.g. Barcode Of Life Database – BOLD or the US National Institute of Health’s Genbank; Ratnasingham and Hebert 2007; Benson et al. 2008) (:numref:`fig_trad_workflow`).
+Different genes can be targeted depending on the organism;
+for example, the mitochondrial cytochrome c oxidase subunit I (COI) gene is preferred for most animal groups and the chloroplast ribulose-bisphosphate carboxylase (rbcL) and maturase K (matK) regions are preferred for plants (Porter and Hajibabaei 2018).

 While barcoding was initially associated with specimens deposited in museum